dontpanicdao/starknet-burner/examples/starknet-js-v4/README.md

 ## SignerInterface

 The signer interface provide the basic tools to sign and verify messages and transactions.
-This class did not change between v0 and v1 which somehow is unexpected.
+This class did not change probably because the move to v1 is not done yet.

-[//]: <> TODO: Check why invocation has the selector in it and if selector
-[//]: <> is empty it changes the signature.
-It should/could/might?

 ### getPubKey